Admissions Arrangements 2021 – 2022

 Tudhoe Learning Trust works hard to maintain a supportive and inclusive working environment within which employees are able to be part of a Trade Union and to take part in its activities if they wish.

-The Trust currently employs 2 trade union representatives and during the academic year 2019-2020, one employee spent 13 hours (paid leave) on trade union activity at a total cost of £239.85.
-The percentage of time spent on trade union activity equates to 0.00% in terms of the total pay bill cost.
+The Trust currently employs 2 trade union representatives and during the academic year 2022-2023, the employees spent 26 hours (paid leave) on trade union activity at a total cost of £162.29.
+The percentage of time spent on trade union activity equates to 0.02% in terms of the total pay bill cost.

 Data Protection